What designers of the past thought our homes would look like today

 Concepts include a waterproof living room you can spray clean and a domed glass-top stove you could start anywhere with a connected telephone, both designed in the 1950s.
 There’s also a “horizontal bio-cleanse environ” (that’s future-speak for extremely steamy shower) designed in the 1980s by Tim Flattery and Edward Eyth, two creative minds behind Back to the Future II.

 The oldest prediction of the present is from around 1900.
-The rendering depicts a “steampunk dressing room” in the style of the 20th-century but with gadgets of the 21st: a traditional armchair, and as many gold levers to get ready in the morning as might be needed to run a steam passenger ship.
+The rendering depicts a “steampunk dressing room” in the style of the 20th century but with gadgets of the 21st: a traditional armchair, and as many gold levers to get ready in the morning as might be needed to run a steam passenger ship.

 Part of the freedom of concept sketches like this is that you can problem-solve without reality’s constraints.
 Glossy and optimistic, they’re a great opportunity to explore new ways to design better, more efficient spaces (whether or not the real world catches up).
 Some of the concepts are unrealistic, and others aren’t so far off—either way, it’s fun to see how the present looks in comparison.